ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 :::

-### Procedures
+### <a name="procedures"></a>Procedures

-Procedures associate a name with a block that can be called later.
-Its main purpose is to reuse a group of commands in different places of a script.
+A procedure is a name associated with a block that can be executed multiple times.

-A procedure can have zero, one, or two arguments.
-They can be defined with `proc`, `proc1`, or `proc2`, depending on how many arguments are wanted.
+It can have zero, one, or two arguments.
+It is defined with `proc`, `proc1`, or `proc2`, depending on how many arguments are required.

 ```vgs,ignore
 proc p0 {